named-data/ChronoChat/README.md

 ## For those who wants (or is forced to) compile from source code
 -----------------------------------------------------------------

-You need pkg-config, protobuf, boost, and qt to compile this app.
+You need pkg-config command, protobuf, boost, and qt to compile this app.
 All of them can be installed through macports.
 The following command should do it:
-$ sudo port install pkg-config protobuf-cpp boost qt4-mac
+$ sudo port install pkgconfig protobuf-cpp boost qt4-mac

 To compile this app: